 Contract Length and Early Termination Fee:

-No early termination fees means that, for all intensive purposes, you will have a month-to-month contract with CDG.
+No early termination fees means that, for all intents and purposes, you will have a month-to-month contract with CDG.
 You should note, however, that you will need to complete the necessary steps for cancellation outlined in your merchant agreement in order to stop your monthly fees from being billed.

 Sales and Advertising Transparency:

 CDG Commerce does an outstanding job disclosing all account fees and major contract stipulations to potential customers.
 You will see a couple of offers that I might call “gimmicks,” but none are deceptive.
 For instance, they offer free terminal leases, but fully disclose the mandatory $79 annual insurance fee.

 I also like that they don’t depend on sales-driven independent agents, a practice that can lead to a poorly trained and inconsistent salesforce encouraged to sell expensive accounts for higher commissions.
 The CDG salespeople I spoke with on the phone and via chat were very helpful, honest, intelligent, and offered me very fair and consistent pricing information.

 Their Resources page offers a few useful documents.
 It’s nothing too impressive, but nice to see nonetheless.
 I would like to see more information about interchange-plus pricing, but I’m glad that they at least offer it.
 They also maintain a presence on social media, including Facebook, Twitter, and LinkedIn.

 Customer Service and Technical Support:

 We’ve personally experienced CDG’s customer service, in addition to the responses that we’ve heard from references and other friends.
 Their staff is very helpful, knowledgeable, and operates with a great deal of integrity.
 They offer live chat, email, and phone support 24/7.

 As a reviewer, it’s difficult for me to ascertain the quality of customer service when it comes to complex, account-specific issues.
 But that’s where you come in!
 Have you worked with CDGcommerce?
 Please leave us your comments!
 Don’t forget to read the user review and comment policy.